edunham/slides/think_git.rst

 Looking at a commit
 -------------------
-|

 .. figure:: _static/think/gitk.png
     :align: center
     :scale: 50%

 .. code-block:: bash

-    $ git show  # details on latest commit, or specified one
+    # details on latest or specified
+    $ git show

-    $ git log   # summary of recent commits, or a range
+    # Summary of recent, or a range
+    $ git log

-                # man gitrevisions for help with ranges
+    $ man gitrevisions # ranges

 Commit display options
 ----------------------